flaport/dwm/README.md

 The behavior of the default keybindings to view/toggle/tag tags was changed in such a way that they always have effect on the tags of the master monitor.

-## Configuration
-The configuration of dwm is done by creating a custom config.h and (re)compiling the source code.